Ask the Coaches

 Check out our archives for past questions and answers.

-This month's question is from Luke in Yeovil.
+The latest question is from Luke in Yeovil.
 Luke is wondering about recovery runs:

 I hear a lot about recovery runs.
 Are they just slower runs or do they actually have anything to do with recovering?